Dental Insurance in Ontario: Costs, Coverage & Best Plans (2026)

 Customer service

 Why it made our list: Sun Life’s plans aren’t the cheapest, and you can’t buy a standalone dental insurance plan; you can only add dental coverage to a personal health insurance plan.
-If you’re already happy with your current health coverage and just want to find better dental insurance, Sun Life’s options may not be right for you.
+Sun Life's offerings may be a better fit for customers seeking bundled health and dental coverage.

 But Sun Life’s Enhanced Plan offers one of the most comprehensive dental coverage packages in the industry, on top of robust health insurance coverage.
 Under this plan, you’ll get coverage for things other plans may not include, like dentures and orthodontics (though coverage caps and waiting periods may apply).